COF-PK — Capital One Financial Corporation

 April 21, 2026

-Capital One Financial Q1 2026 Earnings Call Summary
+Capital One Financial Earnings Call Summary (Q1 2026)

 1. Key Financial Results and Metrics

-- Net Income: $2.2 billion, or $3.34 per diluted share; adjusted EPS was $4.42.
+- Net Income: $2.2 billion, equating to $3.34 per diluted share; adjusted EPS was $4.42.

-- Pre-Provision Earnings: Increased by $530 million (8% sequentially); adjusted pre-provision earnings rose by $430 million (6%).
+- Pre-Provision Earnings: Increased by approximately $530 million (8%) sequentially; adjusted pre-provision earnings rose by $430 million (6%).

-- Provision for Credit Losses: Approximately $4.1 billion, flat from the previous quarter, including $3.8 billion in net charge-offs and a $230 million allowance build.
+- Provision for Credit Losses: Remained flat at $4.1 billion, including $3.8 billion in net charge-offs and a $230 million allowance build, bringing the total allowance to $23.6 billion.

-- Net Interest Margin (NIM): 7.87%, down 39 basis points due to seasonal effects and elevated cash levels.
+- Net Interest Margin (NIM): Decreased to 7.87%, down 39 basis points from the previous quarter, influenced by seasonal factors and elevated cash levels.

 2. Strategic Updates and Business Highlights